Françoise Atlan: Early years

-Considered as one of the best performers of Sephardic romance, she is a singer who possesses a quality of voice that brings greater authenticity to the music.
-Her performances are the result of exhaustive musicological research, and she shows the highest respect for the established traditions of the genre.
+She is a Sephardic romance performer who shows respect for the established traditions of the genre.
 Her Jewish roots led Atlan to develop a passion for traditional music, and particularly music from the Mediterranean Basin.
-In the traditional singing approach rather style remains to be her main consideration, less than such mechanical effect repetition.
-In her mind, style is still the core of a musical work.
-In this context, she stands beyond the predefined traditions because her thorough knowledge of Andalusian tradition have enabled her to develop an unmistakable, highly expressive style which combines vocal technique and Sephardic sensibility – the rich heritage of the Jews expelled from Spain in 1492.
+In the traditional singing approach, style remains her main consideration, less than mechanical effect repetition.
+Style is still the core of her musical work.
+Her knowledge of Andalusian tradition has enabled her to develop an expressive style which combines vocal technique and Sephardic sensibility.

-The refinement of her interpretation reveals the different country shelter influences of the Jewish Spanish communities.
-The musical styles of Arabic, Muslim and Jewish communities were in past time deeply coloured with mutual influences intensifying their cohabitation.
-In an andalusian orchestra, those communities played side by side, so that only lyrics allowed to distinguish every group origin.
-These musics performed with long poignant nostalgic vocalises on a very slight background of strings and drums.
-All parts blow up in a tremendous festival of ornamented arabesques.
+Her interpretation reveals the influences of the Jewish Spanish communities.
+The musical styles of Arabic, Muslim and Jewish communities historically were coloured with mutual influences intensifying their cohabitation.
+In an Andalusian orchestra, those communities played side by side, so that only lyrics distinguished each group's origin.

-In 2001, Françoise Atlan was involved in the creation of the composer Florence Baschet work, Femmes, a commission from Radio France, with the participation of the Ensemble Fa under the direction of Dominique My.
+In 2001, Atlan was involved in the creation of the composer Florence Baschet work, Femmes, a commission from Radio France, with the participation of the Ensemble Fa under the direction of Dominique My.
 That same year, accompanied by the Armenian Ensemble Goussan, she offered a program of classical and traditional Armenian Music (5th to 19th century) at the Festival d'Ambronay.

-Since 2003, Françoise Atlan has performed on stages in the USA (Carnegie Hall, New York City), Japan, Canada, the Netherlands, Belgium, Norway, Israel, Italy, Spain, Corsica, Tunisia, Morocco, Algeria, Switzerland, Great-Britain, Germany, and Mexico, among others.
+Since 2003, Atlan has performed on stages in the USA (Carnegie Hall, New York City), Japan, Canada, the Netherlands, Belgium, Norway, Israel, Italy, Spain, Corsica, Tunisia, Morocco, Algeria, Switzerland, Great-Britain, Germany, and Mexico, among others.